Big1533/sdl_android_guides/docs/Getting Started With Android/Integration Basics/index.md

 In this guide, we exclusively use Android Studio.
 We are going to set-up a bare-bones application so you get started using SDL.

 !!!
 IMPORTANT
-The SDL Mobile library for supports [Android 2.2.x (API Level 8)](https://developer.android.com/about/versions/android-2.2.html) or higher.
+The SDL Mobile library supports [Android 2.2.x (API Level 8)](https://developer.android.com/about/versions/android-2.2.html) or higher.
 !!!

 ## Required System Permissions